Storytelling: Building a Universe Around Your Musical Project

-One thing that is often criticized about streaming services is the difficulty of getting music fans to be interested in more than just a song- getting the audience to invest in the personality of an artist and his or her world.
+One thing that is often criticized about streaming services is the difficulty of getting music fans to be interested in more than just a song – getting the audience to invest in the personality of an artist and his or her world.

 Zane Lowe (Radio host from Apple Music)

-Here are a few tips to make your musical project a unique experience so that fans will want to listen and keep coming back.
+Here are a few tips to make your project a unique experience so that fans will want to listen and keep coming back.

-1. What is storytelling?
+1. What is Storytelling?

 The art of storytelling allows you to capture the attention of your listeners beyond your music.

-2. The power of storytelling
+2. The Power of Storytelling

 The most successful artists know the value of storytelling and know how to sell themselves.
 With around 100,000 songs being released on Spotify every day, you have to stand out from the crowd in order to exist.
-How do you get your music track onto the appropriate playlist or on radio stations?
+How do you get your track onto the appropriate playlist or on radio stations?
 Think about when you discover new music while watching Youtube videos, for example.
 What makes you click subscribe or seek out music by the same artist?
 Apart from making a high-quality song, you need to use storytelling to entice listeners to invest more in your project.
 If you look at your music library, you probably know at least a little bit about the lives of your favorite artists.

 Think of your musical world as a movie or a novel consisting of several hundred pages.
 Musicians are, after all, creators.
 Every action you take is a chance to move your story forward and make additional connections with your audience.
 Every concert you play, every video you create, every new song you release, every newsletter you send out, every article that is written about your project is part of your story.
 And that story stimulates imagination and passion and creates a sense of community between you and your fans.
-Some inspirational albums or favorite songs are just that because they tell a story.

 Looking to promote your music? ⬇️

-Influences
+Personal Influences

 Are you an avid David Bowie fan?
 Do you love the beats of Notorious B.I.G.?
 Maybe Mozart is more your style.
 Let it be known.
 By associating yourself with your music icons, you instantly give the listener other songs to reference before they listen to your tracks.
 The type of music you listen to can say a lot about the type of music you make.
-Making playlists that compile your favorite genres, from folk to funk, and then sharing them on your social networks can be a great way to connect with your subscribers.
+Making playlists that compile your favorite genres, from folk to funk, and then sharing them on your social networks can be a great way to connect with your audience.

 As “the art of narration”, storytelling requires creativity, vision, skills, and also practice.
 Whether you’re a director, painter, or writer, all artists follow a creative process of their own.
 This creative process helps them know where to start, how to develop their visions and how to perfect their practice over time.
 The same applies to storytelling.

 In the digital age, artists need to get noticed on social networks.
 With Facebook, Youtube, Twitter, Instagram and TikTok, you have a multitude of platforms to express yourself and share your musical project.
 Building your music career doesn’t just happen on music sites or Soundcloud anymore.
-It happens across the Internet and on outlets that weren’t originally built for users to listen to music.
+It happens across the internet and through outlets that weren’t originally built for users to listen to music.
+The challenge is learning how to juggle between these different platforms: your story can take many forms.
+Some elements can be read or watched, and others listened to.

 There are other forms of communicating with your audience that can really add depth to your project.
 Podcasts are a great way to maintain narrative control over your creations and give your fans something extra.
 Releasing exclusive demo recordings can also be a good way to intimately connect with your audience.
 Are you also a sound engineer or producer?
 Share short tutorials about how you work on your mixes or create your loops.

-5. The transmedia strategy: the example of Gorillaz
+5. The Transmedia Strategy: the example of Gorillaz

 Conclusion